cliosight/cliosight_templates/overview.md

 [Click here](cliosight_meetings_dashboard.json) to view the JSON definition for this dashboard.

 ## Automation <a name="automation"></a>
-Simple UI like forms, reports and dashboards are useful.
-However, for developing a full-fledged cloud-hosted application, automating tasks is necessary.
-Our syntax provides a shorthand for one-click addition of automation tasks.
+Forms, reports and dashboards are useful for data visualization.
+However, for developing a full-fledged cloud-hosted application, automation is necessary.
+Our syntax provides a shorthand for one-click addition of automated tasks.
 Provision for adding user-defined Javascript and Python code will be available later.

+Since this is the backend of a Cliosight application, only admins will have access this section.

 ### Trigger <a name="trigger"></a>
 A trigger enables action on data.
-Since we are dealing with structured data, it implies executing operations on report data.
+Since we are primarily dealing with structured data, it implies executing CRUD operations on reports.

 ### Sending Email Notifications <a name="trigger_email"></a>
 Sending notifications on events can be configured like any other backend component.